 TurboTax vs. TaxSlayer: Cost

 When it comes to cost, there is no question that TaxSlayer is more affordable.
-The most expensive option from TaxSlayer costs $35 for a federal filing.
-The cheapest option from TurboTax’s costs $39.99.
+You get access to all major forms for $17 (for federal filing) and the most expensive option costs $57.
+The cheapest option from TurboTax’s costs $39.99 and you need to upgrade to the Self-Employed option ($89.99) to access certain forms.

 TurboTax vs. TaxSlayer: Features

-For one, as mentioned in the next section, TurboTax has more educational content for filers.
-All TurboTax options also include guidance from an audit expert in case you get audited.
-That gives support for one year and an expert will help you prepare for an audit.
+TurboTax also has more educational content for filers.
+All TurboTax options include guidance from an audit expert in case you get audited.
+That gives you support for one year and an expert will help you prepare for an audit.
 The equivalent service from TaxSlayer is only available with the Premium option.

 The biggest feature that may sway someone to choose TurboTax over TaxSlayer is the targeted advice for self-employed filers and business owners.
 This is only available with the more expensive options ($89.99 and up) but you will go through a process built to help freelancers, contractors and small business owners.
-You also get a year of access to Intuit Quickbooks if you use these filing options.
-TaxSlayer does not have any filing options built specifically to help self-employed individuals or business owners.
+You also get a year of access to QuickBooks Self-Employed if you use this filing option.
+This helps you track things like travel and business expenses.
+TaxSlayer does have a filing options that targets self-employed filers, but it doesn’t offer the same level of special assistance that TurboTax does.

 TurboTax Vs. TaxSlayer: User-Friendliness